ACMGca/certs_to_memberships/_notes/curlSamples.md

 # cURL Samples

-The work that follows is an working exploration for the purpose of improving understanding of the Wicket APIs.
-This may be used to support more detailed exploration of the ACMG member data membership conversion process.
+The work that follows is a working exploration for the purpose of improving understanding of the Wicket APIs.
+This will support more detailed exploration of the ACMG member data certificate to membership conversion process.

 ## Wicket Staging Token Service